 It may be sensible to avoid chewing very hard things, such as ice or pork crackling.
 This is because even porcelain that is bonded to teeth can, on very rare occasions, chip if used against another very rigid food substance.

 Generally, it is also important to be aware that acidic foods and drinks can be quite erosive and quite literally dissolve teeth on occasions.

 What other ways should I take care of my teeth following treatment?

 Regular visits to a dental hygienist will help ensure correct cleaning techniques.
 These include interdental brushes to clean between the teeth, particularly the back ones.
 This is important before extensive work is undertaken as well as after to ensure ongoing health.
-It has been stated that up to 95% of the adult population have some degree of gum disease.
+It has been stated that up to 95 per cent of the adult population have some degree of gum disease.